Also Known As

 • Whether you do not experience distinct symptoms of low blood sugar (hypoglycemia unawareness)

-CGM results can identify variability in glucose levels throughout the day, identify trends and anticipate when your glucose level is getting too low (hypoglycemia) or too high (hyperglycemia), sending an alert.
+CGM results can identify variability in glucose levels throughout the day, identify trends and anticipate when your glucose level is getting too low (hypoglycemia) or too high (hyperglycemia), and send an alert to your smart phone or reader.

 Looking at patterns of glucose data (such as data points collected over several days and graphed in a report) can help you and your healthcare practitioner evaluate variations in your glucose levels and suggest actions that may help stabilise glucose levels and improve glucose control.